GameMaker: Video Game Development with Construct 2

 Off screen learning: Screen-time is interspersed with short group activities which promote critical thinking and teamwork.

-End of day 1: At 3:00pm all parents are encouraged to attend a short information session.
-The instructors give a short presentation of the day and thereafter, students have time to show their parents what they have learned.
+End of day 1: Students can be collected anytime between 3:00pm and 3:30pm.
+During this time, students also have the opportunity to show their parents what they have learnt during day 1.
 At 3:30pm, the day officially draws to a close and all students must be collected.

 End of day 2: At 3:00pm all parents are encouraged to attend the certificate ceremony.
 The instructors give an overview of the whole course and certificates are handed out.
 Thereafter, students have time to show their parents the new skills they have learned.
 At 3:30pm, the camp officially draws to a close and all students must be collected.